OSGeo/OSGeoLive-doc/README.rst

    make
    cd ..

-7. *Optional: reduce the size of the generated documentation
+7. *Optional*: reduce the size of the generated documentation
 ::
    bash scripts/clean-images.sh